Docs

 A casual bettor is more like a roulette player hoping their color is called.
 A +EV bettor is a stockbroker looking to sell high and buy low.

 As much as most sports bettors overestimate their betting acumen, it is all but impossible to win long-term by merely hoping to find winners.
-Sportsbooks in Las Vegas (and now more than a dozen other states) have spent decades evaluating hundreds of thousands of sporting events.
+Sportsbooks have spent decades evaluating hundreds of thousands of sporting events.
 They employ the best oddsmakers, programs, and algorithms to find the most efficient lines.
 Even the most profitable bettors win “only” around 55%-56% of bets.

 Cost of the Vig